Conditions

 4. Production (print, online, digital, mobile or other).

 The project is then managed through our Project Management System according to those same four sections from commencement to finish with the final item being Project Review.
 Each contract Quote outlines the specific inclusions for each component of the project.
-Designate support services, such as hosting, will also be defined in a quote, or within the scope of a Quote.
+Sodali & Co support services, such as hosting, will also be defined in a quote, or within the scope of a Quote.

 3. Costs and rates